mlinnen/seneca-lifx/README.md

 - Add support for setting the color of the lights
 - Track the up/down time of a LIFX bulb
 - Add support for setting the label of a LIFX bulb
+- Add unit tests and enable the Travis CI tests and code coverage